I had the pleasure of attending the Edmonton premiere of The Sleeping Beauty, presented by The Alberta Ballet in the 2018 season opening.

 Inspired by the classical score of the original composer Tchaikovsky, this interpretation of The Sleeping Beauty paired the feeling of classical ballet, with the artistic imagination of Jean Grand-Maître’s vision.

-For me, the highlight of the show was the costume design.
+For me, the highlight of the show was the dress design.
 From the moment the first dancer entered the scene during the Prologue, I sat in awe of the sparkling costumes.
 With intricate, jewelled bodices and glimmering tutus, it perfectly added to the feeling of fantasy, magic, and grand ballet.

 With such a large cast of dancers, the amount of skill and grace shown was astounding.
 Even the youngest of dancers showed elegance and poise.
 Jennifer Gibson (Princess Aurora) and Garrett Groat (Prince Desire) showed mesmerizing skill as dancers.